ComputationalMovementAnalysis/FS21/docs/W01_04_preparations.md

 The shell is a program on your computer whose job is to run other programs.
 It looks very much like the `R`-console (in the bottom left of RStudio) that you are already know: You have a place to input text which is transferred to (and interpreted by) the computer when you press "enter".
 RStudio has a shell terminal right next to the `R`-console (tab `Terminal`).

 Every Windows comes with two different shell installations: "Command prompt" and "PowerShell".
 After installing Git we now have a third option, "Git Bash".
-The shell terminal in RStudio uses "Command prompt" per default, in [the last step][#configure-rstudio] we just switched the shell to "Git Bash".
+The shell terminal in RStudio uses "Command prompt" per default, in [the last step](#configure-rstudio) we just switched the shell to "Git Bash".

 Now use the terminal in RStudio to introduce yourself: